What are dark personality traits and what impacts do they have?

 Items relating to utilitarian thinking were associated with elevated psychopathy and Machiavellianism.
 Both of these dark traits are characterized by shallow emotional affect.
 So, it follows that decision-making processes would not include emotional information.

-Also, we tend to see that dark traits have an interesting relationship with creativity, or preference for abstract thought.
+Also, we tend to see that dark personality traits have an interesting relationship with creativity, or preference for abstract thought.
 Theoretically, artistic creativity is related to socially unacceptable traits, such as a tendency to behave contrary to the norms, being opposed to the rules accepted by society, and non-conformity.
 One can see how this would be associated with the likelihood of engaging in anti-social behaviors.
 In addition, people high in Machiavellianism or narcissism are more prone to engage in scientific or artistic creativity, if these actions will lead to being viewed as more prestigious and of higher status.

 Negative impacts of dark personality traits at work